lake-wg/edhoc/draft-ietf-lake-traces.md

      PRK_exporter = EDHOC_KDF( PRK_out, 10, h'', hash_length ) =
                   = HKDF-Expand( PRK_out, info,  hash_length )

-where hash_length is the length of the output of the EDHOC hash algorithm, and info for the PRK_exporter is:
+where hash_length is the length in bytes of the output of the EDHOC hash algorithm, and info for the PRK_exporter is:

     info =
     (